dastergon/tc-panel/README.md

 We can either use a pre-existing Ansible Inventory file or create one to specify all the parameters of the project.

-Example of the current Ansible Inventory file:
+Example of an Ansible Inventory file:

 ```
     [all:vars]